zjaoyuki/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens LittleLogBook
+1. User opens LittleLogBook.
-2. LittleLogBook shows list of all the contacts added
+2. LittleLogBook shows list of all the contacts added.
 3. User enters a specific contact name.
 4. LittleLogBook validates input information and finds the matching contact.
 5. LittleLogBook displays the contact information.